Balti people

-The Baltis are a Tibetic ethnic group who are native to the Pakistani-administered territory of Gilgit−Baltistan and the Indian-administered territory of Ladakh, predominantly in the Kargil district with smaller concentrations present in the Leh district.
+The Baltis are a Tibetic ethnic group who are native to the Pakistani-administered territory of Gilgit-Baltistan and the Indian-administered territory of Ladakh; in the later, predominantly in the Kargil district with smaller concentrations present in the Leh district.
 Outside of the Kashmir region, Baltis are scattered throughout Pakistan, with the majority of the diaspora inhabiting prominent cities such as Lahore, Karachi, Islamabad and Rawalpindi.

 Origin

 The origin of the name Balti is unknown.
 The first written mention of the Balti people occurs in the 2nd century BCE by the Alexandrian astronomer and geographer Ptolemy, who refers to the region as Byaltae.
 The Balti people themselves refer to their native land as Balti-yul; the modern name of the Baltistan region is the Persian rendering of this name.

 Language

+Balti children in Turtuk pose for a picture.

 The Balti language belongs to the Tibetic language family.
 A.F.C.Read (1934) considers it to be a dialect of Ladakhi, while Nicolas Tournadre (2005) instead considers it to be a sister language of Ladakhi.
 The Balti language remains highly archaic and conservative, closer to Classical Tibetan than other Tibetan languages.